leon4rd/test/README.md

-## What time did the man go to the dentist?
-Tooth hurt-y.
+## Did you hear about the cow who jumped over the barbed wire fence?
+It was udder destruction.